 Besides basking in the park’s beauty, here are some things you can do during your visit:

 Originally a route for village traders, the trail provides a fun and easy jungle trekking adventure to all visitors.
 The trail starts at Inobong and ends at Tikolod, spanning 34 km i.
 The experience of trekking this trail will be a wholesome adventure in the wilderness, with rugged pathways, muddy river valleys, and a glimpse of the village life around the area.

 For bird-enthusiasts, the park is heaven!
 It is a premium birding spot, boasting a list of magnificent unique birds to be embraced, such as Asian Paradise Flycatchers, Buff-rumped Woodpeckers, Bulbuls, Hornbills, Pacified Swallow, and Chestnut Munia.

 Make sure to leave no stone unturned in the Insectarium and get in touch with multiple rare species of insects.
 The Crocker Range Park has over 400 species of insects!

 FERN GARDEN AND RAFFLESIA PLOT

-Rare species of plants and trees are endemic to the Crocker Range Park and it has attracted a lot of tourists that want to endeavour its beauty in person.
-So, if you are looking for refreshing and green sceneries, explore the Fern Garden which houses approximately 55 species of ferns in its splendid lush garden.
+Rare species of plants and trees are endemic to the Crocker Range Park and it has attracted a lot of tourists.
+If you are looking for refreshing and green sceneries, explore the Fern Garden which houses approximately 55 species of ferns in its splendid lush garden.
 The rays of sunlight across the garden give a more heaven-like experience to all visitors and you are able to feast your eyes on different sizes and species of fern plants.
 If you have been longing to catch the Rafflesia in its natural habitat, stroll to the Rafflesia Plot, which also houses Rafflesia Keithii, the biggest Rafflesia species in Sabah.

 Information and Photos via Malaysia Tourism